PaulScemama/aevb/README.md

 The purpose of this package is to provide a simple (but general) implementation of the Auto-Encoding Variational Bayes (AEVB) inference algorithm ([Kingma et. al, 2014](https://arxiv.org/abs/1312.6114)) as well as a composable and interoperable interface for the implementation.

+### Interoperability
 - [x] Arbitrary `apply` callables for the encoder/decoder mappings.
-- [ ] Arbitrary `init` and `apply` callables for the initialization and encoder/decoder mappings.
 - [x] Flax modules for the initialization and encoder/decoder mappings.
 - [x] Equinox modules for the initialization and encoder/decoder mappings.
-- [ ] Haiku modules for the initialization encoder/decoder mappings.
+- [ ] Haiku modules for the initialization and encoder/decoder mappings.

+### Gradient Estimator Support
-- [x] Reparameterization trick support for loc/scale families.
+- [x] Reparameterization trick support for loc/scale distribution families.
-- [ ] Reparameterization trick support for tractable inverse CDF families.
+- [ ] Reparameterization trick support for tractable inverse CDF distribution families.
-- [ ] Reparameterization trick support for composable families.
+- [ ] Reparameterization trick support for composable distribution families.
 - [ ] REINFORCE estimator support.

+### KL Support
-- [x] Support for analytical KL term for normal/normal prior and recognition model distribution.
+- [x] Support for analytical KL term for normal prior and normal recognition model distribution.
 - [ ] Support for analytical KL term for other prior and recognition model distributions.
 - [ ] Support for intractable KL term.